 The federal income tax is a progressive system.
 Now, in tax talk, that doesn't mean forward-looking or innovative.
 It means that different levels of income are taxes at "progressively" higher rates.
-One goal of tax planning to lower your taxable income, so you are taxed as lower rates.
+One goal of tax planning to lower your taxable income, so you are taxed in a lower tax bracket with lower tax rates.

 The federal income tax is designed to tax higher levels of income at higher tax rates.
-When we say "tax bracket," we're referring to the highest marginal tax rate that you pay on any of your taxable income.
+A "tax bracket" refers to the highest marginal tax rate that you pay on any part of your taxable income.
 This is the rate that will apply to each additional dollar that you earn, until you earn so much that you graduate to the next bracket.

 |Individual Income Tax Rates |

 |After 2012 ||10% ||15% ||25% ||28% ||33% ||35% ||39.6% |